awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

 Whenever an application submits a service request primitive, VarDis must check whether it is currently registered as a client protocol with BP.
-If not, then VarDis must reject the service request primitive, i.e. send back a response primitive with status code `VARDIS-STATUS-INACTIVE' to the application.
+If not, then VarDis must reject the service request primitive, i.e. send back a confirm primitive with status code `VARDIS-STATUS-INACTIVE' to the application.